Dalton Civil War Tour

 Huff HouseHuff House

-This Gothic revival/folk vernacular home was built facing the railroad about 1855.
-During the Civil War years in 1862, the Great Locomotive Chase passed by the house as it chugged through Dalton.
+The Civil War was a particularly interesting time for the house.
+In 1862, the Great Locomotive Chase passed by the house as it chugged through Dalton.
+The chase would end several miles up the track in Ringgold, Georgia.
 In the winter of 1863-64, General Joseph E. Johnston, commander of the Army of the Tennessee, located his headquarters in the home as he regrouped the 40,000 troops who were wintering in the Dalton area and preparing for what we now know as the Atlanta Campaign.
-Here, in the dining room, General Patrick Cleburne proposed to officers the arming of slaves in the manpower shortage facing the Confederacy.
-This proposal was disregarded until very late in the War.
+During this tumultuous time, General Patrick Cleburne of the CSA proposed arming slaves to alleviate manpower shortages facing the Confederacy.
+This proposal was disregarded until very late in the war.

 Since 2014, the Huff House has undergone restoration and remains as one of the most beautiful homes in Dalton.
 The property is governed by the Huff House Committee who rents the space out for meetings, parties, etc. If you would be interested in touring the home or renting the space please contact the Huff House Committee at 706-529-8082 or by email firstname.lastname@example.org

 314 N. Selvidge Street Dalton Georgia 30720 United States